cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 Elasticsearch aggregations through CQL ......................................

-Elassandra supports elasticsearch aggregation only in **regular CQL statement**.
+Elassandra supports Elasticsearch aggregation only in **regular CQL statement**.
 In this case :

 * Returned columns are named with aggregations names.
 * CQL functions are not supported.
 * CQL projection clause, limit and pagination are ignored.
-This also implies that aggregation results must fit into the available memory.
+It also implies that the aggregation results must fit into the available memory.

 .. code::